Vulnerability: What Are You Risking if You Don’t?

 And at this point, the board members in my brain were all gathered into an emergency meeting to come up with how I was going to respond to this.
-If you ever wondered what an overthinker’s brain looks like as they are overthinking, it’s a little something like this:

-Now what does this situation have to do with vulnerability?
+Now, what does this situation have to do with vulnerability?
 It takes a certain level of vulnerability to be real with yourself, as well as with other people.
 When my brain was on fire and I had my doubts, I should have expressed myself then and there.
 I should have explained that while I obviously appreciated the gesture, that I truly didn’t think he was taking the proper things into account.
-That maybe he hasn’t thought this all the way through of what this could mean for our friendship if things were to not work out, or maybe he was just being impulsive.
+Maybe he hasn’t thought this all the way through of what this could mean for our friendship if things were to not work out, or maybe he was just being impulsive.
 But I didn’t do that.
 I extinguished the flames in my brain and decided to just run with it.

 I do want to make this clear: he most definitely was not playing a game with me.
 His intent was in the right place, and his feelings were definitely genuine.
 However, as time went on he did come to those realizations and figured out he was, indeed, acting on impulse.
-And while the process of ending-things-before-they-actually-began was emotionally painful (and low key humiliating), that probably could have been avoided if I had just been vulnerable in that moment.
+And while the process of ending things before they actually began was emotionally painful (and low-key humiliating), that probably could have been avoided if I had just been vulnerable in that moment.
 I should have been real with him, and let him know that this was likely not going to work.
 Thankfully, I am in a place where I don’t have to be bitter or resentful towards this friend for making an honest mistake.

 Take the Risk of Being Vulnerable

 When we weigh out the pros and cons of practicing vulnerability, the pros definitely have a stronger argument.
-In the case of being vulnerable, the very most we’d be dealing with in a lot of cases is hurt feelings, and outcomes that probably needed to happen regardless of how we felt about it.
+In the case of being vulnerable, the very most we’d be dealing with in a lot of cases is hurt feelings and outcomes that probably needed to happen regardless of how we felt about it.
 However, when we make the decision not to be vulnerable we take a lot more risks.
 We risk healthy relationships, friendships, emotional stability, genuine connection, and trust.
 When I think about the times that I was not vulnerable when I should have been, I am plagued with regret.
-But when I think about the times that I was vulnerable, I remind myself that the world didn’t come crashing down, that my life wasn’t ending.
+But when I think about the times that I was vulnerable, I remind myself that the world didn’t come crashing down and that my life wasn’t ending.
 I only remember being lifted from the burden of carrying the weight that comes with keeping myself and my feelings hidden.
 Vulnerability isn’t always pleasant or enjoyable, but it’s a highly necessary component if we ever want to build trust with other people and keep ourselves in a healthy emotional state.